 Just how badly is Jerme this?
 Unlock the door Jerme is hiding behind.
 Park Merlinus in front of it.
 Provided he has levelled up half-decently, Jerme will most likely be unable to hit the cowardly man in the slow donkey cart blocking his way.
 Then send in your mages and laugh.

 Specifically, his class amounts to little more than intimidation; his stats are low enough that he will probably never crit you, much less silence you.
 This is even true in the final chapter.
 The Morph in his image is just as laughable.

-Awesome but Impractical: Durandal and Sol Katti, in Blazing Sword.
+Awesome, but Impractical: Durandal and Sol Katti, in Blazing Sword.
 As powerful and cool-looking as they are, they're also absurdly heavy, and considering neither Eliwood nor Lyn are likely to have enough constitution to wield them without a massive speed penalty, you might as well let them use a lighter generic weapon instead so they can double attack (or at least, avoid getting doubled by the enemy).
-Armads, on the other hand, fits Hector just fine.

 Base Breaker: Marcus in Blazing Sword.
 At one part of the fanbase, he is a hated Crutch Character.
 At another part of the fanbase, he is regarded as Game Breaker.
 Working out his average 20/20 stats shows that probability leans towards the latter.

 Marcus is this as well in Binding Blade.
 His growth rate is atrocious and his base stats, in relation to the enemy stats is not as good as his Blazing Sword version.
 However, he is necessary in the game's Hard Mode, and is especially useful to weaken the enemy to feed kills to your weaker party members.